Home Supplements How We Rate Blog

 1

-To evaluate effects of Lactobacillus gasseri SBT2055 on abdominal adiposity in adults
+To evaluate the effect of Lactobacillus gasseri SBT2055 on abdominal adiposity in adults with obese tendencies.

 Human Study RCT Double-Blind Placebo Positive